Auld Lang Syne (1929 film)

-Auld Lang Syne is a 1929 British musical film directed by George Pearson and starring Harry Lauder, Dorothy Boyd, and Patrick Aherne.
+Auld Lang Syne is a 1929 British synchronized sound musical film directed by George Pearson and starring Harry Lauder, Dorothy Boyd, and Patrick Aherne.
 It was originally made as a silent film, but in September 1929 sound was added.
+While the sound version has no audible dialog, it features a synchronized musical score, singing and sound effects.
 It was shot at Cricklewood Studios in Cricklewood, London.